 The pursuit of justice and truth

 The pursuits of justice and truth should be seen as endless, rather than see them as finite.
 We should perhaps spare a thought about: What would be done after justice is done?
-What would be done after truth is found?
+What would be done after the truth is found?

 IF the finding of justice and truth is the end, it is an end to everything.
-Are we in fact searching for the end to all things, or are we seeking for things to continue?
+Are we, in fact, searching for the end to all things, or are we seeking for things to continue?
 We might really be inspired to rethink our pursuits, or even what we are seeking to do after we find what we pursue.

 The pursuit of religion, politics, science, education and such endeavors, if it is to end in the finding of justice and truth, then we might have to say that peace should finally be found.
 As long as the human mind is unquiet, and the spirit is restless, there is no peace.
 Peace will not come to those who stand up and search endlessly, looking into the details of the lunar rocks and the infinite stars.
-Similarly, peace eludes those who claim to have found truth, but cannot prove it to all beyond question.
+Similarly, peace eludes those who claim to have found the truth, but cannot prove it to all beyond question.
 The pretense of peace of such searchers is a thin veneer to cover the inner turmoil!
-The peace that lets a man rest at night is, acceptance of the fact that, justice and truth and such endeavors are pursuits.
+The peace that lets a man rest at night is acceptance of the fact that justice and truth and such endeavors are pursuits.
 These pursuits will not end, but only slow down temporarily, and rise again.
 Justice and truth, if they are the end – the destination of a journey – then it is simply beyond the mind of man to reach that destination.
 Whenever a man is inclined to say, I have found it and I know it….there is a lack of humility.
 There the Divine would stand, and offer man a new reason to be humble again!

 To be humble before the Divine One is peace.
-This humility inspires search, but quarreling and debating need not be a part of such search.
+This humility inspires search, but quarreling and debating need not be a part of such a search.
 Wouldn’t you personally want to search peacefully, and thereby do some kind of justice to your existence?

-Sometimes we think, we ended something…but is only a beginning to something else!
+Sometimes we think, we ended something… but is only a beginning to something else!